MicrosoftDocs/win32/desktop-src/oe/oe-codepageinfo.md

 ---
 title: CODEPAGEINFO structure
 description: Do not use.
 Holds information about a code page.
-A client can use an IMimeInternational object to look up a CODEPAGEINFO for a given CODEPAGEID. ms.assetid: 'd5946880-3fe9-4a61-93a0-09c4ae916723'
+A client can use an IMimeInternational object to look up a CODEPAGEINFO for a given CODEPAGEID. ms.assetid: d5946880-3fe9-4a61-93a0-09c4ae916723
+keywords:
-keywords: ["CODEPAGEINFO structure Windows Mail (formerly Outlook Express)", "LPCODEPAGEINFO structure pointer Windows Mail (formerly Outlook Express)"]
+- CODEPAGEINFO structure Windows Mail (formerly Outlook Express)
+- LPCODEPAGEINFO structure pointer Windows Mail (formerly Outlook Express)
 topic_type:
 - apiref
 api_name: